cassianodaniel/danielcassiano/README.md

 ## I'm a Frontend Software Developer from Brazil

-I have around 3 years of software development at all.
+I have around 3.5 years of software development.

 Trying to improve my skills as a software developer and leading people everytime and everyday.